Roger Penske‘s purchase of the IndyCar Series and Indianapolis Motor Speedway has officially been completed.

-The former racing driver, turned businessman and team owner, pledged to increase investment and to lead the sport and circuit into the future.
+The former racing driver, turned businessman and team owner has pledged to increase investment and to lead the sport and circuit into the future, with a potential Formula 1 return to the venue.

 He will take control of the series and home of the Indy 500 after being approached by the Hulman family, which has owned the track for 74 years